jeiea/ramda-polyfill/README.md

 Due to name collision, 'R' appended to name. e.g. `anyR`

-It use 'this' as last regular argument.
+It uses 'this' as last regular argument.

 Unary function is evaluated without call parenthesis.